Feature Selection and Feature Transformation Using Regression Learner App

 Use principal component analysis (PCA) to reduce the dimensionality of the predictor space.
 Reducing the dimensionality can create regression models in Regression Learner that help prevent overfitting.
 PCA linearly transforms predictors to remove redundant dimensions, and generates a new set of variables called principal components.

 By default, PCA keeps only the components that explain 95% of the variance.
-In the PCA dialog box, you can change the percentage of variance to explain by selecting the Explained variance value.
+In the Default PCA Options dialog box, you can change the percentage of variance to explain by selecting the Explained variance value.
 A higher value risks overfitting, while a lower value risks removing useful dimensions.

 PCA is keeping enough components to explain 95% variance.
 After training, 2 components were kept.
 Explained variance per component (in order): 92.5%, 5.3%, 1.7%, 0.5%